Marko S. Hermawan

 Marching Band Sebagai Pendidikan Berkarakter; Sebuah Solusi Komprehensif Pendidikan Non-formal Bagi Remaja (Marching Band as Education of Character; A Comprehensive Solution of Non-formal Education for Teens), published in Tune In Bulletin, 3rd edition, 2015

-Head of Program – International Business at Binus University International – June 2015 – Present
+Head of Program – International Business at International Undergraduate Program (IUP) – Binus Business School – June 2015 – Present

 Managing International Business Program.
 Setting strategic planning for the program.
 Managing faculty members, students, curriculum, and IB activities Working closely with Partner Universities in various countries (Australia, New Zealand, UK, The Netherlands, Germany, and China)